Young Writers Workshop

 Early bird registration March 1 - March 31 $275 (applied and paid)

-Refunds are available, minus $25 for handling, through June 1, 2017.
-After that date and up to the first day of the workshop, refunds will be granted only if a replacement applicant is available.
-Refunds cannot be granted after July 1.
+Refunds are available, minus $30 for handling, and only through June 1.
+After June 1, refunds will be granted only if a replacement applicant is available, minus $30 for handling.
+No refunds can be granted after July 1.

 Our workshop faculty are working writers and artists-- some of whom also teach at area colleges and high schools-- who not only love the craft of writing, but practice it.